Gr8Warrior/WikiSearch/README.md

 # WikiSearch
-A simple app to search top results from wikipedia using RxSwift
+A simple app to search top results from wikipedia using RxSwift, RxCocoa, SwiftLint, Kingfisher and no Alamofire :-P

 ### Build Steps